drbean/edit/steve/preface.md

 1. What is your prior writing education?
 1. What are your current work writing needs?
 1. What do you expect to learn in your third year?

+## Creating a writer's profile

+1) When you were in high school, during your senior year, how much time did you spend writing English in class?
+2) What kind of English writing?
+Short answer?
+Fill in blank?
+Short essay?
+3) When you did write an essay, about how many words was it?

+1) Who was your writing teacher last year?
+2) How many writing assignments did you have last semester?
+3) How many words were you to write in the last 2 writing assignments?